Mvbfmjh/FE3H/README.md

         - Add/remove units
         - Update their level, classes, stats
         - Also check a units growth rate depending on the character and selected class

+Things to work on next:
+  - Add skills data model
+  - Skill list
+     - Which characters are able to learn it
+     - Requirements
+  - Page to assign battalions to Current Units

+??Maybe I should add a reference page or something to dedicate where I got this info from??